Are You Using Alcohol As a Coping Mechanism? Ask yourself if you drink for any of these reasons on a regular basis:

 Remember that as you replace any unhealthy coping mechanisms with healthier ones, you are likely to have some slips.
 Be patient with yourself and learn from your mistakes.

 If despite your best efforts, you are struggling to replace alcohol or drug use with healthy coping skills, you may be struggling with addiction and need support in changing your behavior.
 Or if your efforts to cut back on alcohol use have led you to replace it with another less-than-healthy coping mechanism, this could indicate that you need to address the underlying cause of these behaviors.
 Sandstone Care’s qualified and caring team can help you address unhealthy alcohol and drug use, and also treat any underlying mental health concerns.
-We offer comprehensive treatment including a medical detox center.
+We offer comprehensive treatment including medical detox centers in Colorado Springs, Colorado, and Fairfax County, Virginia.
 Call our admissions team today.

 We understand taking the first step is difficult.
 There is no shame or guilt in asking for help or more information.
 We are here to support you in any way we can.